 The change from Baseline in each individual component of the ASAS40 response (PGADA, total spinal pain score, BASFI, and BASDAI) will be analyzed at Week 16 using an analysis of covariance (ANCOVA) model.
-The analyses for the component variable BASFI will be described in 8.2.2 where analyses for secondary endpoints are described.
-For all four variables, the model will include treatment, MRI/CRP classification and region as fixed effects and the respective Baseline values as covariate.
+The analyses for the component variable BASFI will be described in Section 8.2.2 where analyses for secondary endpoints are described.
+For all four variables, the model will include treatment, prior TNF α inhibitor exposure and region as fixed effects and the respective Baseline values as covariate.
 These analyses will be done on the RS and will explore the effect of the signs and symptoms of the individual components on the composite endpoint.